sourcegraph/sourcegraph-public-snapshot/doc/admin/install/kubernetes/configure.md

 kubectl apply --prune -l deploy=sourcegraph -f generated-cluster --recursive
 ```

-1. Ensure the persisent volumes have been created in the correct storage class by running the following command and inspecting the output:
+1. Ensure the persistent volumes have been created in the correct storage class by running the following command and inspecting the output:

 ```shell script
 kubectl get pvc